 - "Always use curl enhancers!"
 He suggests looking into techniques such as sponge rollers or pin curls "depending on skill level and time."

 - Keep in mind that "it can take much longer to air dry than you’d think—don’t wait until one hour before to start air drying, or you’ll have either wet hair or a frizzy look that wasn’t allowed to settle."

 - "Most simple would be twisting [hair around] your fingers while your hair is wet and letting it air dry or diffusing it."

 Loose, beachy waves are great, but for a more formal look, use a curling iron to create S-shaped waves that frame the face.
 No fancy up 'do required.

 Sarah Hyland has the shiniest hair.
 Seriously, we could stare at it for hours and not get bored.
-Her perfectly defined waves are off-set by side-swept bangs.
+Her perfectly defined waves (get them by following the steps for #28) are off-set by side-swept bangs.

-If you need your hair out of your face but still want to display beautiful, full-bodied waves, steal this styling tip from Penelope Cruz.
-She's pinned back only one side of her hair with a bobby pin for an asymmetrical, tousled look.
+If you need your hair out of your face but still want to display beautiful, full-bodied waves, steal this styling tip from Penélope Cruz.
+Follow Rahal's tips from #37 and pin back only one side of the hair with a bobby pin for an asymmetrical, tousled look.

 Subtle Ombré Waves

 Zendaya has incredible, highly textured waves here, but the coloring technique used is also worth noting.
 It's a subtle ombré, moving from chestnut brown at the roots to soft, reddish caramel at the ends.